mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

  ![Terminal application icon.](macos-terminal-icon.png)

+The Terminal application can also be started via Lauchpad under the ‘Other’ group.

 1. Start the Terminal application.
-The prompt (where the commands will be entered) is depicted by a `%` sign.
+The prompt (where the commands will be entered) is depicted by a `%` or `$` sign (depending whether your default shell is zsh or bash).
 2. To delete the R application copy (&#8984;C) the following line, paste (&#8984;V) it behind the prompt in the terminal and press return (&#8617;) to execute.
 Provide the macOS password when asked (the typed password will not be visble!).
 ```sh
 sudo rm -r /Applications/R.app